pubnub/javascript/smart-tv/README.md

-# SmartTV JavaScript SDK for Sony, Philips, LG, Samsung and more!
+# SmartTV PubNub JavaScript SDK for Sony, Philips, LG, Samsung, Westinghouse and VIZIO!

-## SIMPLE EXAMPLE
+## Simple Example

 >**NOTE:** Copy and paste this example into a *blank* HTML file.